-- ➤ 2.5 inch standard flange mount with 0.375", 0.250", or 10 mm shafts - ➤ 58 mm standard servo mount with 6 or 10 mm shafts - ➤ 63 mm standard blind shaft mount with 0.375", 0.250", 10 mm, or 12 mm diameter hubs
+- > 2.5 inch standard flange mount with 0.375", 0.250", or 10 mm shafts - > 58 mm standard servo mount with 6 or 10 mm shafts - ▶ 63 mm standard blind shaft mount with 0.375", 0.250", 10 mm, or 12 mm diameter hubs

-Side and end connect versions of these mounting styles are available.
-Body material is aluminum with a powder coat finish.
+The body material is either aluminum with a powder coat finish, or stainless steel.
+Side and end connect versions of these mounting styles are available with aluminum bodies.
+Stainless steel bodies are only available in end connect versions.
 Outline drawings of all of the packing options are available in the Outline Drawings section of the manual starting on page 24.